Pradumnasaraf/Pradumnasaraf/README.md

 <p align="left"> <a href="https://twitter.com/intent/follow?screen_name=pradumna_saraf" target="blank"><img src="https://img.shields.io/twitter/follow/pradumna_saraf?logo=twitter&style=for-the-badge" alt="pradumna_saraf"/></a></p>

 <div align="center">
-<p>I advocate 🥑 for <b>Open Source</b> to spread literacy and work with communities and groups to bring more people into Open Source and help them in their first-ever contribution.</p>
+I advocate 🥑 for <b>Open Source</b> to spread literacy and working with communities and groups to bring more people into Open Source and help them in their first-ever **Open Source contribution**.

-<p>I started with developing Andriod Apps and currently transiting to the web and learnings DevOps.
-I like building projects like Bot and automation tools with scalable APIs (Discord, Twitter, etc). </p>
+I started with developing Andriod Apps and currently transiting to the Web and exploring **DevOps** and Blockchain.
+I like building projects like Bot and automation tools with scalable APIs (Discord, Twitter, etc).
 </div>

 #### Achivents